 The further you get from the city of Porto, the more rural the landscape becomes and you’ll pass through a series of villages and peaceful countryside on the way to Barcelos.
 This small, ancient city is famous for the legend of the Barcelos cockerel which, with St. James’ intervention, miraculously saved a wrongly accused pilgrim from death by hanging.
 It is an attractive place with great architecture, ceramics and an open-air archaeological museum.

 Once past the town of Barcelos, Portugal’s gorgeous Minho countryside opens up before you as you walk through forests, valleys and villages, not to mention a relatively challenging climb up a mountain just after the beautiful riverside town of Ponte de Lima.

 The last town in Portugal is Valença, notable for its formidable fortress.
 Across the River Minho lies its counterpart in terms of medieval defence settlements.
 Tui’s battlements are part of its incredible cathedral – worth exploring before you leave town.

 It’s possible to avoid the ugly industrial estate near O Porriño and stick to forest and riverside paths.
-Redondela is a small but pleasant town, significant because the Coastal and Central Way become one here.
-After that, the riverside town of Arcade is renowned for its oysters and is a pleasant place to relax, although it has little in terms of monuments.
+Redondela is a small but pleasant town, significant because the Coastal Camino and Central Way become one here.
+After that, the riverside town of Arcade is renowned for its oysters and is a pleasant place to relax by the water, although it has little in terms of monuments.